golemfactory/golem-docs/src/pages/docs/templates/guide-template.md

 and refer to examples or tutorials for details.

-## Tuorials and examples:
+## Tutorials and examples:

-Examples should be possibel to complete in one step.
-Should focus on specific topic and all not relevant topic should be simplified
+Examples should be possible to complete in one step.
+Should focus on specific topics and all relevant topics should be simplified

-Tuorials, on the other hand, can be done in steps. there might be interaction beteen different elements that impact the proposed solution.
+Tutorials, on the other hand, can be done in steps. there might be interactions between different elements that impact the proposed solution.
-The steps can be from different areas: how to organize debugging, how to name the file, how to install a tool, how to define a function in the code.
+The steps can be from different areas: how to organize debugging, how to name the file, how to install a tool, and how to define a function in the code.

 # Task model

-As the normal nody text is montounus and borring (and difficutl to read), make sure that __term__ are visible or even are [link](#task-model) to specific sections or other articles.
+As the normal body text is monotonous and boring (and difficult to read), make sure that __term__ are visible or even are [link](#task-model) to specific sections or other articles.

-## Remember this is guide
+## Remember this is a guide

-So shoud cover the topic broadly, and point to the artcles that explore topics in depth.
+So should cover the topic broadly, and point to the articles that explore topics in depth.

 You can also provide an overview of interesting areas and point to specific examples or tutorials.